metafacture/metafacture-documentation/Fix-User-Guide.md

    "I",
    "want")
 ```
 This function only keeps all the elements that I wanted.
-At the moment this only works with highlevel elements.
+At the moment this only works with top-level elements.

 `vacuum()` deletes all emtpy elements.